 The Victim Survivors’ Advisory Council (VSAC) was created to give people with lived experience of family violence a voice and ensure they are consulted in the family violence reform program.

 It was formed in July 2016 to represent all ages, genders, demographics and communities.
-Rosie Batty was our first chairperson.
+2015 Australian of the Year, Rosie Batty, was our first chairperson.

 - Place people with lived experience at the centre of family violence reform.